DefinedTerm

 Direct Answer

 Feng Shui is a Chinese spatial practice that studies how environment, direction, layout, and timing affect the way a place feels and functions.
 It uses qi flow, yin-yang balance, Five Elements, Bagua direction, and practical observation of space.
+Responsible practice starts with the entrance, pathways, light, proportion, and how people actually use the room.

 What Feng Shui reads in a space